darasus/ai-blog/content/the-advantages-of-mediation.md

   on how to proceed with the dispute.
 In mediation, there are no lawyers involved and no court costs; the only cost you’ll incur is the cost of the mediator.
+intro: >-
+  Mediation is a growing trend in the legal world.
+This method of resolving disputes with another party without going to court is becoming increasingly common.
+While mediation isn’t for everyone, there are some distinct advantages that it offers over traditional litigation.

+  Mediation allows you to resolve your dispute with another party in a private and confidential setting that’s neutral and objective.
+In mediation, a neutral third-party mediator facilitates discussions between the two parties involved in an irreconcilable dispute.
+Mediators do not take sides; they remain neutral while guiding the discussion toward a resolution that both parties can accept.

+  A successful mediation process allows both parties to save face by avoiding public disclosure of their personal information or confidential information about their business dealings.
+A mediated settlement is binding and requires no further action from either party after reaching an agreement.
+If you’re currently involved in a legal dispute, here are three reasons why mediation may be beneficial for you:
 ---

 ## Mediation Can Help You Save Time and Money